tianjinji2024/GenerativeAI_Article_Summary/README.md

 The `compareArticles(articleId1, articleId2) function` compares the key sentences between two articles and identifies the most similar and the most different sentences by computing cosine similarity.

 ### Conclusion
-The project allows for effective summarization and comparison of renewable energy-related articles, helping to analyze key insights and track thematic differences and similarities across multiple sources.
+The project allows for effective summarization and comparison of renewable energy-related articles, helping to analyze key insights and track similarities and differences  across multiple sources.

 ### Future Work
-Include more advanced text summarization techniques to extract more context.
+- Include more advanced text summarization techniques to extract more context.

-Extend article comparison to include a broader scope beyond just key sentences.
+- Extend article comparison to include a broader scope beyond just key sentences.

 ### License
 This project is open-source and available under the MIT License.

 ### Acknowledgments
-All the code in this project was written by me, but it was inspired by the reference sources listed in the code.
+All the code in this project was written by me, but it was inspired by the reference sources listed in the code and below.

+## References
+- **DistilBERT**: A smaller, faster version of BERT.
+[DistilBERT Paper](https://arxiv.org/abs/1910.01108)

+- **Sentence-Transformers**: The library used for sentence embeddings.
+[Sentence-Transformers GitHub](https://github.com/UKPLab/sentence-transformers)